Acrexia07/game-leaderboard-api/docs/development-log.md

 **⚠️ Challenges Encountered:**
 - **Tests failing due to HttpClientErrorException on 401 responses**
-- **🐞 Issue:** There's an abnormal test output where in evenif we expected to have 401 response, it fails and throw the same 401 response.
+- **🐞 Issue:** There's an abnormal test output where in even if we expected to have 401 response, it fails and throws the same 401 response.
 - **⛑️ Symptom:** tests never reached the `assertEquals()` line, making it seem like the framework was not returning the expected response.
 - **⚠️ Root Cause:** `RestTemplate.exchange()` automatically throws `HttpClientErrorException`